dvincenz/StreetRecognizer/README.md

 This will output a final geojson at `../data/out/micro-predict.json`, ready to be displayed at e.g. [geojson.io](https://geojson.io).

+## Detailed Usage

+The above "Full Process" has some abstractions built-in, so the user does not have to use every python module explicitly.
+However, this can still be done, if desired.
+Every python module used along the way is accessible through the command line.
+Every module supports the `-h` and `--help` parameters outlining their usage.

 ## Deprecated Modules

 ### Slicer